 SoFi personal loan review

 SoFi student loan refinancing was one of the first refinance loans offered, and now they also offer personal loans to residents of 49 U.S. states (all but Mississippi).
 As of Dec.
 31, 2018, more than 360,000 people had taken out $13.8 billion in personal loans from SoFi.

 While SoFi offers competitive loan rates to borrowers with great credit, qualifying for a loan depends on a variety of factors like your credit score, income, and responsible financial history.
-You also must be a U.S. citizen or permanent resident.
+You also must be a U.S. citizen, permanent resident, or visa holder.

 An analysis of a recent batch of $525 million in SoFi loans says a lot about the type of borrower SoFi is looking for: